 Prepare the ingredients: chop the vegetables, measure the wine, tomatoes, bay leaf, and nutmeg.
 Heat olive oil in a heavy pan over medium heat.

-Once the oil in the pan is hot, add the vegetables and cook them stirring occasionally until they begin to soften.
+Step 1.
+Once the oil in the pan is hot, add the garlic, onions, carrots and celery.
+Cook them stirring occasionally until they begin to soften.

 Note: For a more flavorful sauce, make this sauce the day before serving.
 On the day of serving, add the milk and reheat the sauce.